Nikon D70s vs D80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D70s and Nikon D80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D70s and the D80 have been discontinued, but can regularly be found used on eBay.
+Both the D70s and the D80 have been discontinued, but can regularly be found used on ebay.
 The D70s was replaced by the Nikon D80, while the D80 was followed by the Nikon D90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D70s and D80 can be found, respectively, in the Nikon D70s Manual (free pdf) or the online Nikon D80 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D70s and the Nikon D80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.